royrishi06/Meme_Captioning_Model/README.md

 This task has practical applications in areas such as content moderation, where automatically generated captions could aid in the detection and filtering of offensive or inappropriate memes.
 Additionally, it could contribute to the development of more advanced conversational agents that can effectively comprehend and respond to meme-based communication.

 Description
-Your objective is to develop a multimodal model capable of generating meme captions.
+Our objective is to develop a multimodal model capable of generating meme captions.
 The model will take two inputs: an image (the meme) and a set of image captions (`img_captions`).
 Based on these inputs, the model must predict an appropriate `meme_caption` that encapsulates the visual metaphor and contextual information present in the meme image, while also incorporating relevant semantic information from the provided image captions.

 The multimodal nature of this task necessitates the integration of computer vision and natural language processing techniques.
 The model must be able to effectively understand and interpret the visual content of the meme image, as well as process and comprehend the textual information from the image captions.
 Subsequently, it must leverage this multimodal understanding to generate a coherent and contextually relevant meme caption.